Roxanna2310/Roxanna2310/README.md

 - 👋 Hi, I’m @Roxanna2310
 - 👀 I’m interested in computing
-- 🌱 I’m currently learning BSc Computing
+- 🌱 I currently work at Computacenter UK
 - 💞️ I’m looking to collaborate on Web Services
-- 📫 How to reach me roxanna.sheridan@sky.com
+- 📫 How to reach me roxie@roxie.me.uk

 <!---
 Roxanna2310/Roxanna2310 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.